M66B/FairEmail/FAQ.md

 In the three-dots *more* message menu there is an item to create a rule for a received message with the most common conditions filled in.

-Rules are available for IMAP accounts only because the POP3 protocol allows downloading and permanently deleting messages from the inbox only.

 Using rules is a pro feature.

 <br />